Homotopy theory with bornological coarse spaces

 Note that the word \emph{proper} refers to the bornologies and means that $f^{-1}(\cB^{\prime})\subseteq \cB$.
 We let $\TopBorn$ denote the small category of very small topological bornological spaces and morphisms.

 \begin{ex} A topological space is compact if it is Hausdorff and every open covering admits a finite subcovering.
 A subspace of a topological spaces is relatively compact if its closure is compact.
 By convention, a locally compact topological space is a topological space which is Hausdorff and such that every point admits a compact neighbourhood.

 If $X$ is a locally compact topological space, then the family of relatively compact subsets of $X$ turns $X$ into a topological bornological space.
-We get an inclusion {$\Top^{lc}$}of the category of locally compact spaces and proper maps as a full subcategory.
+We get an inclusion {$\Top^{\lc}$}of the category of locally compact spaces and proper maps as a full subcategory.

-Assume that $X$ is locally compact and $U\subseteq X$ is open.
+Assume that $X$ is locally compact and $U$ is an open subset of $X$.
 If we equip $U$ with the induced topology and bornology, then $U\to X$ is a morphism in $\TopBorn$.
-But in general, $U$ equipped with these induced structures is not contained in the image of the functor $\Top^{lc}$ since the bornology of $U$ is to large.
+But in general, $U$ equipped with these induced structures is not contained in the image of the functor $\Top^{\lc}\to \TopBorn$ since the bornology on $U$ induced from $X$ is too large.

-Consider, e.g., the open subset $(0,1)\subseteq \R$.
+Consider, e.g., the open subset $(0,1)$ of $\R$.
 The induced bornology of $(0,1)$ is the maximal bornology, while e.g.\ $(0,1)$ is not relatively compact in $(0,1)$.

 In order to define the notion of descent, on the one hand we want to work with open coverings.
 On the other hand the inclusions of the open subsets should be morphisms in the category.
 In $\Top^{\lc}$ this is impossible and motivates to work in $\TopBorn$.
 This category just provides to minimal amount of structure for the consideration of locally finite homology theories. \hB \end{ex}